mkgold/kinfrastructures/kinfrastructures-syllabus-covid.md

 ## SPACES AND PLATFORMS
 ## 4/1 - The University
 * Fabricant, Michael, and Stephen Brier.
 Austerity Blues: Fighting for the Soul of Public Higher Education.
 Baltimore: Johns Hopkins University Press, 2016.
-(Selections in PDF)
+(All except Ch 5 in PDF)
 * Harney, Stefano, and Fred Moten.
 The Undercommons: Fugitive Planning Et Black Study.
-Wivenhoe: Minor Compositions, 2013.
-(Selections in PDF)
+Wivenhoe: Minor Compositions, 2013. ("The University and the Undercommons" and "Logistics" in PDF)
-* Wellmon, Chad.
-Organizing Enlightenment: Information Overload and the Invention of the Modern Research University. , 2016.
-(Selections in PDF)
-* Lamont, Michéle. *How Professors Think: Inside the Curious World of Academic Judgement.* Cambridge, Mass.: Harvard University Press, 2009.
-(Sections in PDF)

 ## 4/7 (TUESDAY) - Libraries and Archives
 * Weinberger, David. "[Library as Platform](https://www.libraryjournal.com/?detailStory=by-david-weinberger)." *Library Journal*.
 4 September 2012.